 Once cleared you will leave the helipad and head upwards and out into the harbor giving you one of the most phenomenal views imaginable as Manhattan rears up before you.
 For the duration of the flight, the Aircraft will remain over the water this is mainly for safety reasons but it means the view is always of the skyline.
 You first head out over Governors Island before flying low over Liberty island for one of the best views of the statue of liberty.
 You will then head up the Hudson River with the just staggering views of the City out to the right of the helicopter.
 Depending on the tour you will reach your turn around point and then the helicopter will return the same direction giving those on the left of the helicopter the best views.
 This gives both sides of the aircraft ample time to experience the best views of the city so it’s not so important which side you are placed on.

 After flying back down the Hudson you will return to the Helipad after getting an incredible close-up view of the WTC and the Freedom Tower.
 It’s a hell of a ride and is over so fast.
 Especially the shorter 12-15 Minute Trips.
 However, the memory of the views will last a lifetime and the photos and videos you take will drive your friends and family green with envy!

 Helicopter Tour routes

 The Basic Routes are all fairly similar.
 Only FLYNYON routes differ substantially from the normal flight paths.
 We have listed the rough standard routes below.
-The reason for the standardisation of routes is safety and is mandated by the FAA for helicopter tours departing from the downtown Manhattan Heliport.
+The reason for the standardization of routes is safety, and is mandated by the FAA for helicopter tours departing from the downtown Manhattan Heliport.
 More on this later

 Is A Helicopter Tour Right for Me / Us?